MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 \*\* All PITR backups are stored on geo-redundant storage by default, so geo-restore is enabled by default.

-\*\*\* The workaround is to restore to a new server and use Resource Move to move the server to another subscription.
+\*\*\* The workaround is to restore to a new server and use Resource Move to move the server to another subscription, or use a [cross-subscription database copy](database-copy.md#copy-to-a-different-subscription).

 ## Restoring a database from backup